Gwyd0/Sparx-bwk/README.md

 * does bookwork checks.

 ## Setup
-### Linux
+This only works for chrome so make sure you have chrome installed.
 ### Windows
 Simply, download the code and run the .exe
-You may have to update Chromedriver as explained below, or
+You may have to update Chromedriver as explained below.

 ## Bugs
 * Chromedriver needs updating about twice every month, you can download it [here](https://chromedriver.chromium.org/downloads), Download the same version